OCR Technology Software

 Synthetic OCR – 5 Features that Guarantee Accurate OCR

 #1: Iterative OCR – Capture Missed Text

-Iterative OCR captures text missed on the first OCR pass.
+Iterative OCR captures text missed on the first pass.

 In order to get the rest of the text, Grooper runs OCR multiple times.
 On each pass, recognized text is dropped out of the document image.
-The OCR engine identifies remaining text.
+The recognition engine finds any remaining text.

 Because each new pass has less distractions, finding missed text is easier.

 #2: Cellular Validation – Capture Columns of Text

 Multi-column layouts present a unique challenge for optical character recognition, especially when columns of text are offset, or have different fonts, or font sizes.
 These are typically documents like invoices and purchase statements.

 The result: industry-leading accuracy reading and processing documents.

 #3: Bound Region Detection – Capture Text in Boxes

 A bound region is a page section which is bound on all sides by lines.
 Bound Region Detection changes the order of character processing by starting with text inside of boxes.